boyang336818-design/AGATE/README.md

 # AGATE
 Code for the paper ["Bidirectional Semantic Accumulation for Deep Graph Representation Learning via Autoencoders"]

 The base code is a PyTorch implementation of the Variational Graph Auto-Encoder model described in the paper:
 T. N. Kipf, M. Welling, [Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308), NIPS Workshop on Bayesian Deep Learning (2016)

+## 🚀 Code Availability

+The core code for this paper has been uploaded.
+We are currently organizing and cleaning up the remaining scripts, and the complete codebase will be released shortly.

+Stay tuned!

 ### Requirements